 - Disability and being from an ethnic minority group have been linked with a greater likelihood of relative income poverty.

 - Between 2017–18 and 2019–20, 120,000 working-age adults in Wales were in relative poverty after housing costs, despite living in households where all adults worked.
 71% of children living in relative income poverty lived in households where at least one person was working.

 - The Welsh Government’s COVID-19 Socioeconomic Subgroup report (2020) found that factors influencing negative COVID-19 outcomes for ethnic minority people included structural and systemic racism, as well as income and employment insecurity.

-- The Welsh Government’s Prosperity for All strategy focuses on the promotion of economic prosperity but the UN Special Rapporteur on extreme poverty and human rights stated in 2019 that the strategy ‘has no strategic focus or ministerial responsibility for poverty reduction, and lacks clear performance targets and progress indicators’.
+- The Welsh Government’s ‘Programme for government 2016 to 2021’ strategy, ‘Prosperity for All’, focused on the promotion of economic prosperity, but the UN Special Rapporteur on extreme poverty and human rights stated in 2019 that it ‘has no strategic focus … and lacks clear performance targets and progress indicators’.